 At HIS some of the Pupil Premium monies helps to fund clubs, trips and subsidise in-school experiences for children who have been eligible for recognised Free School Meals.
 We also fund a nuture group through this money, and ensure that all children have been given a named pupil premium champion within school.
 This ensures all children have the same opportunities and are not disadvantaged.

 For more information on Free School Meals in Cambridgeshire please click here.

 Mrs Rachael Hyem one of our dedicated Assistant Headteachers, has recently taken leadership of Pupil Premium.
 She has organised valuable training for all staff and will update Governors of new improved support for our children in receipt of PP monies, including the above Pupil Premium Ambition Statement.

 Pupil Premium Governors

 Mrs Sue Orledge was elected as the governor with delegated responsibility for pupil premium, however the overall responsibility for Pupil Premium spending remains with the Full Governing Body.

 Pupil Premium Reports

 Please use the links in the side panel of this page to find out how Pupil Premium has/is being spent in our school and the outcomes for our Pupil Premium children.
-We will analyse the impact of the 2019-20 Pupil Premium at the end of the academic year.

 For further information on Pupil Premium please see the leaflet on the side panel of this page or alternatively click here.